 I had written here, ‘In due course, and probably after not too long a time, the box will fall off and the bird will be unencumbered again.’ but then I saw this pair again yesterday and the box was still there.
 On the plus side, both birds continued to look in great condition.

 Ipu is the Hawaiian word for the gourd (Langenaria sacraria).
 The early Polynesians brought the seeds to Hawaii and also used the hollowed out gourds on the voyage, for storing water, food, and other items, and to bail out the canoes.

 These days, the gourds are used to make musical instruments that are used in dances and in chants.
 The plant is a climbing vine and the gourds are the fruit of this vine.

-This week’s Sunday Stills challenge theme is ‘Celestial.’
+This week’s Sunday Stills challenge theme is ‘Christmas Song Lyrics.’
 See more responses here.